-We conducted a sentence completion experiment that was aimed to test whether the morpho-syntactic mechanism of countability that we postulated for Russian may also be reflected in language use.
+We conducted a sentence completion experiment that was aimed to test whether the morphosyntactic mechanism of countability that we postulated for Russian may also be reflected in language use.
 In particular, we wanted to see whether Russian speakers are sensitive to the countability layer in the structure of numeral-based QPs, in contrast with the usual quantificational Case morphology.
-In the structure that we are assuming for Russian, the source of the Genitive is Q, the head of the quantificational layer (Section 4.1).
+Recall that in the structure that we are assuming for Russian (Section 5), the source of the Genitive is Q, the head of the quantificational layer.

 Showing that speakers may distinguish the morphology induced by the countability head # and the morphology induced by the quantificational Genitive, in the same structure, may serve as additional evidence for our argument that the nominal morphology in Russian numeral phrases is in effect a morphological realization of the countability head #.

-Previous psycholinguistic research on so-called 'agreement errors' 'agreement attraction' demonstrated that the human speech production system often faces difficulties in correctly encoding grammatical information such as a particular feature, if/when it mistakenly identifies more than one structural trigger as the relevant source of that feature.
-For instance, it has long been known that English speakers may make performance errors as in 'The editor of the books ARE tall' under spontaneous or experimentally induced conditions such as limiting the time frame or taxing the working memory.
+Previous psycholinguistic research on so called "agreement errors" or "agreement attraction" demonstrated that the human speech production system often faces difficulties in correctly encoding grammatical information such as a particular feature, if/when it mistakenly identifies more than one structural trigger as the relevant source of that feature.
+For instance, it has long been known that English speakers may make performance errors as in "The editor of the books are tall" under spontaneous or experimentally induced conditions such as limiting the time frame or taxing the working memory.
 In examples like this, the source of the agreement feature on the auxiliary verb is the head editor, but another, interfering, element books may be seen by the production system as a competing source of agreement (Bock & Miller 1991, among others).
-This kind of error was argued to signal a special role of the grammatical encoding, module of the speech production system, sensitive to and/or interacting with such hardcore syntactic notions as c-command, hierarchy and even Relativized Minimality (Bock & Levelt 1994, Vigliocco & Nicol 1998, Franck, Vigliocco & Nicol 2002, Franck et al. 2006, among others).
-A different, though conceptually related, strand of research on 'similarity-based interference' reports interference effects in language comprehension as well as production, whereby temporary holding an element bearing a particular kind of feature in the working memory impedes recall of another element that bears the same type of feature, even if the actual value of that feature is different (e.g. Lewis & Vasishth 2005).
+This kind of errors was argued to provide evidence for the existence and a special role of "grammatical encoding", a separate module of the speech production system, sensitive to and/or interacting with such hardcore syntactic notions as ccommand, hierarchy and even Relativized Minimality (Bock & Levelt 1994, Vigliocco & Nicol 1998, Franck, Vigliocco & Nicol 2002, Franck et al. 2006, among others).
+A different, though conceptually related, strand of research on "similarity-based interference" reports interference effects in language comprehension as well as production, whereby temporary holding an element bearing a particular kind of feature in the working memory impedes recall of another element that bears the same type of feature, even if the actual value of that feature is different (e.g. Lewis & Vasishth 2005).
 These works demonstrate that encoding a feature in the presence of a potential competitor presents a challenge for the production system.